An upper bound to gas storage and delivery via pressure-swing adsorption in porous materials: Introduction

 \section{Introduction}

 The transportation sector is dominantly powered by petroleum-based fuels~\cite{davis2009transportation}.
-In the United States, it is responsible for 36\% of energy-related carbon dioxide emissions \cite{useia} and $\sim$50,000 premature deaths per year associated with particulate matter and ozone emissions~\cite{caiazzo2013air}.
-Natural gas and hydrogen (H$_2$) are alternative transportation fuels that emit fewer/less pollutants than petroleum-based fuels, and thus their widespread adoption could mitigate climate change~\cite{mcglade2015geographical} and improve air quality for human health.
-Further, as the finite global petroleum resources are declining rapidly~\cite{sorrell2010global}, the development of technologies for the widespread adoption of sustainable transportation fuels, such as hydrogen, is critical.
+Consequently, in the United States, it is responsible for 36\% of energy-related carbon dioxide emissions \cite{useia} and $\sim$50,000 premature deaths per year associated with particulate matter and ozone emissions~\cite{caiazzo2013air}.
+Natural gas and hydrogen (H$_2$) are alternative transportation fuels that, if adopted widely, could mitigate climate change~\cite{mcglade2015geographical} and improve air quality for human health.
+More, the finite global petroleum resources are declining rapidly~\cite{sorrell2010global}.
+The development of technologies for the widespread adoption of sustainable transportation fuels, such as hydrogen, is therefore critical.

 Natural gas, mostly methane, is considered a transition (to a renewable and clean) fuel because it emits 25\% less carbon dioxide~\cite{eia2013much} and fewer toxic byproducts~\cite{wang2000full} upon combustion per unit energy produced compared to gasoline.
 From an economic standpoint, the supply of natural gas in the United States is increasing as a result of hydraulic fracturing and horizontal drilling techniques~\cite{usnatgassupply}.
 A positive environmental outlook for natural gas, however, is predicated on mitigating fugitive emissions (methane is itself a potent greenhouse gas)~\cite{alvarez2012greater} and groundwater contamination~\cite{osborn2011methane} from hydraulic fracturing.